deepmodeling/deepmd-kit/doc/troubleshooting/precision.md

 The unit of training data should follow what is listed in [data section](../data/system.md).
 Usually, the package to calculate the training data has different units from those of the DeePMD-kit.
 It is noted that some software label the energy gradient as forces, instead of the negative energy gradient.
-It is neccessary to check them carefully to avoid inconsistent data.
+It is necessary to check them carefully to avoid inconsistent data.

 ### SCF coverage and data accuracy